Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Background

 There are two natural set-ups of adversarial attacks in QML that can be specified.
 The first is when the input data to the classifier is already quantized and any data transmitted through the quantum communication network comes from an untrusted party.
-The adversary can be a sender or an interceptor who either transmits density matrices that are all undesirably perturbed a little, or substitutes a small portion of the state copies (see Appendix~\ref{append:metric}).
-In a broader context, our analysis can be extended to the instability of classifying quantum states subject to decoherence.
-We focus on this first set-up in the paper.
+In this case, the adversary, \bw{who may} be the sender or an interceptor, \bw{can} perform an attack either by perturbing each of the transmitted density matrices, or by intercepting a fraction of the copies of the state and substituting them entirely (see Appendix~\ref{append:metric}).
+In a broader context, our analysis can be extended to include the instability of classifying quantum states subject to decoherence.
+We focus on this first set-up in the \bw{current} paper.
 The second set-up is when the input to the quantum classifier is classical.
 The quantum classifier encodes the classical data before classifying.
-Since the adversary is perturbing the classical input data, it is effectively attacking classically.
-Viewing such a quantum classifier as a black-boxed hypothesis function, any classifier-agnostic classical theory (see e.g., \cite{Fawzi,Fawzi2018}) can be directly applied.
+Since the adversary is perturbing the classical input data, it is effectively attacking classically. \bw{If one views} such a quantum classifier as a black-boxed hypothesis function that maps each input to a class, any classifier-agnostic classical analysis of adversarial robustness can \bw{then} be directly applied.
+For example, reference \cite{Fawzi} analyzes the robustness of any classifier against random or semi-random perturbations, provided the curvature of the decision boundary is sufficiently small, \bw{while} reference \cite{Fawzi2018} analyzes the adversarial robustness of any classifier when classical input vectors are smoothly mapped from a Gaussian latent representation.